 On my last day in Interlaken, I joined a Swiss chocolate workshop at the Funky Chocolate club.
 And guys, it was SO much fun!

-The course lasted one hour and I was introduced to the art of Swiss chocolate making while eating so much that I could hardly walk afterwards.
+The course lasted one hour and I was introduced to the art of Swiss chocolate making while eating so much that I could hardly drag myself home afterwards.
 After a brief introduction to how it’s made, we each got a bowl and some melted chocolate.
 I stirred and stirred until it had just the right temperature, all while listening to yodeling music and laughing

 So, as you can hear I really loved visiting Interlaken.
 It’s a beautiful area in Switzerland and I already have a long list of things I want to see when I return.